ChauhanSiddharth/todolist-django-react/README.md

 # todolist-django-react
-Built with Django Rest Framework and ReactJS
+Built with Django Rest Framework (REST API) and ReactJS

 ### Clone or Download the repository